hygieia/hygieia/pages/hygieia/collectors/feature/rally.md

 ### Sample Application Properties File

-The sample `application.properties` file lists parameters with sample values to configure the Nexus IQ Collector.
+The sample `application.properties` file lists parameters with sample values to configure the Rally Collector.
 Set the parameters based on your environment setup.

 ```properties
 		# Database Name